Reconstruction of the Art Collections of Johann Ludwig and Mary Jacoby and Cäcilie and Ernst Holländer, Berlin

 Provenance research project in cooperation with Carolyn Hollander, funded by the German Lost Art Foundation

-The art collections of the Berlin families Jacoby, Neumann, and Holländer were built up over three generations: Mary Jacoby’s (1869-1942) collection of paintings, for example, goes back to her parents, the Breslau-born banker Max Markus Neumann (1823-1901) and his wife Anna, née Mayer (1842-1912).
-Together with her husband, Johann Ludwig Jacoby (1862-1942), who was a commercial councillor and owner of the oldest cotton wool factory in Berlin, the Julius and Adolph Jacoby Cotton Wool Factory, Mary Jacoby amassed a collection of clocks, a Biedermeier collection with miniatures and some Japanese objects, as well as paintings.
+Together with her husband, Johann Ludwig Jacoby (1862-1942), who was a commercial court judge and owner of the oldest cotton wool factory in Berlin, the Julius and Adolph Jacoby Cotton Wool Factory, Mary Jacoby amassed a collection of clocks, a Biedermeier collection with miniatures and some Japanese objects, as well as paintings.
+The clock collection, assembled with the advice of Wilhelm von Bode, comprised over 40 museum-quality pieces.

 In 1866, Johann Ludwig Jacoby’s parents and uncle, Adolph and Cäcilie and Julius and Lydia (the sisters had married two brothers), had donated the “Eternal Light” on the occasion of the dedication of the New Synagogue in Berlin, which continued to burn during the November pogrom of 1938 and was not rediscovered until 1989 during construction work.
 Julius Jacoby had been chairman of the board of the Berlin Jewish community since 1901.